24th Annual Symposium on Molecular Pathology

 - Thursday afternoon: Microbiology session with presentations on molecular and microbiome solutions for solving clinical microbiology questions.

 Visit the Program page to see specific details about presentation topics and speakers.

 The symposium provides significant opportunities for professional education, networking, and resource building for registrants.
 You should strongly consider attending if you are involved in molecular diagnostics or are interested in learning about this fast-paced specialty of clinical laboratory science.
 We are pleased to bring you these excellent educational opportunities at modest registration fees, thanks to our commercial exhibitors.

-In addition, AMP has provided a generous stipend to offset registration costs for ten visiting technologists.
-Go to the Scholarship Application to download the form and submit your application.
-(The first ten qualified applicants will be awarded a scholarship).
-AMP has also provided a one-year membership to a trainee and a technologist who attends the meeting.
-These memberships will be raffled off at the end of the symposium; you need not be present to win.
+AMP also provides a one-year membership to a trainee and a technologist who attend the meeting.
+These memberships will be awarded at the end of the symposium; you need not be present to win.